I sat in my little living room scrolling through the realtor websites at all the homes I wished I could have. The ones I wished I could afford.

 And it was all because I was unhappy in my season.
 But what I didn’t realize at the time was that my “season” was all part of God’s plan.

 And so I was unhappy with God’s plan.

-I began to see that there was so many around me to be thankful for.
-Despite what I held inside myself as unfair, the Lord began to gently nudge me that he had a plan.
+I began to see that there were so many things around me to be thankful for.
+Despite what I held inside myself as unfair, the Lord began to gently reassure me that He had a plan.

-I wish I could say that it was then where all that hardness just melted away.
-But the more the Lord assured me that He had a plan, the more unsure I was about it.
+I wish I could say all that hardness instantly just melted away.
+Instead, the more the Lord assured me that He had a plan, the more unsure I was about it.

 It wasn’t until, by God’s grace, I realized that being happy in His plan was my choice, that my problems became my blessings.

 I looked at it like this: I love my children, I let them make a lot of choices.
 But sometimes, I make their choices for them.
 Why?
 Because I can see the consequences, I can see what temptations/circumstances lie ahead, and I don’t want them to suffer because of it.

 God does that same thing for us.
 My flesh may not be very happy with His choices, but I’m more apt to find comfort in His decisions, than those of my flesh.
 When I found comfort in the blessings that I had around me, I found peace in His will.

 Where I once had frustration, I found laughter.
 When I felt like I was in the midst of chaos, things began to fall into place.
 At times where I was once restless, I was now satisfied.

 Once, my mind was clouded with trouble, and now, I am overwhelmed by His goodness and with His joy.